Scott Boland

 Scott Michael Boland (born 11 April 1989) is an Australian international cricketer.
 A right-arm fast-medium bowler, he also plays domestically for Victoria and the Melbourne Stars.
 In March 2019, he was named the Sheffield Shield Player of the Year by Cricket Australia.
 Boland is one of a handful of Indigenous Australians to be selected to play for Australia at international level and, as of December 2021, is only the second male Aboriginal player to have played Test cricket for Australia, after Jason Gillespie.
 He was a member of the Australian team that won the 2023 ICC World Test Championship final.

-On 14 July 2025, in the third and final test match of the Frank Worrell Trophy at Sabina Park in Jamaica, Boland became only the 10th Australian cricketer and first ever First Nation's Australian test cricketer to take a hat-trick in test match cricket.
+On 14 July 2025, in the third and final Test match of the Frank Worrell Trophy at Sabina Park in Jamaica, Boland became the 10th Australian cricketer and first ever Indigenous Australian to take a hat-trick in Test match cricket.

 Early career

-Boland was born in Mordialloc, Melbourne, Victoria, and attended St John Vianney's Primary School, Parkdale and St Bede's College, Mentone.
+Boland was born in Mordialloc, Victoria, and attended St John Vianney's Primary School, Parkdale and St Bede's College, Mentone.
 Starting his career with Parkdale Cricket Club, Boland first played a competitive game for the club aged six, in the under-12's competition.
 He then rose through the ranks of Parkdale Cricket Club, before joining Victorian Premier Cricket club Frankston Peninsula at age 16, to further his cricketing development.
 Upon leaving Parkdale, Boland had played 41 matches in total for the club, taking 31 wickets at an average of 12.35.
 It was moving to Frankston that prompted Boland to work more on his bowling, at the behest of then coach Nick Jewell.
 After moving, Boland's first two seasons were less productive, only playing six matches in first grade, with just three wickets.
 He fared much better in second grade, however, getting 37 wickets in the 2008/09 season, at an average of 18.60.
 His next season proved more fruitful, where he played 20 matches for first grade, taking 27 wickets at an average of 27.
 Another consistent season with Frankston-Peninsula saw Boland take 33 wickets at an average of 25.3 in the 2010/11 season, earning him a rookie state level contract with the Victorian team.